KriVaTri/EVCM/README.md

 - Automatic pausing on insufficient surplus or missing data
 - Dynamic current regulation (Amps up/down) driven by export/import
 - One-phase vs three-phase specific behavior
+- Upper start debounce (start delay on the upper threshold)

 This document explains how EVCM works, how to configure it, and which entities it provides.